Was Odin a genuine human being?

 Findings of Heyerdahl & Lillieström

-1. The Romans were as far east as Azerbadjan in between 84 or 96 AD, according to inscriptions they made in Gobustan under the ruling of emperor Domitian Germanicus[Note 5].
+- The Romans were as far east as Azerbadjan in between 84 or 96 AD, according to inscriptions they made in Gobustan under the ruling of emperor Domitian Germanicus[Note 5].

-2. Plinius identifies a people called the Odin-people, to be located by the Azov-lake in the first century AD[Note 6].
+- Plinius identifies a people called the Odin-people, to be located by the Azov-lake in the first century AD[Note 6].

-3. There are numerous findings of Scandinavia-like runes in the Kaukasus, dated from 200 - 700 AD.
+- There are numerous findings of Scandinavia-like runes in the Kaukasus, dated from 200 - 700 AD.
 These can clearly not have been brought here by the Vikings - but they can surely have been brought by someone from this area, into Scandinavia!

-4. The excavations in Azov that were initiated by Thor Heyerdahl have found several remains of civilazations in the area, out of which the most interesting is a distinct layer of remains dated from 100 BC until around 300 AD[Note 8].
+Runes are known in Scandinavia from 200 AD - so, if they existed elsewhere in the world at the same time they are likely to have been introduced by some immigrating22 people stemming from the Kaukasus[Note 7].- The excavations in Azov that were initiated by Thor Heyerdahl have found several remains of civilazations in the area, out of which the most interesting is a distinct layer of remains dated from 100 BC until around 300 AD[Note 8].

-5. Omeljan Pritsak, a Ukrainian historican that worked with Heyerdahl, explains that the people Alans often mentioned in the ancient northern litterature was an Iranian nomadic tribe.
+- Omeljan Pritsak, a Ukrainian historican that worked with Heyerdahl, explains that the people Alans often mentioned in the ancient northern litterature was an Iranian nomadic tribe.
 They had a next of kin people of Turkish descent living nearby, called al-As (stated by 14th century Abu'l-Fida).
 This people was called 'Alans' by the Turkish people, but called themselves 'Asas'.
 Both these tribes have a common ancestory in the Sarmatians, coming from old iranian territories in central Asia who came west and settled in the Kaukasians - and today, this people are known as 'Ossetians'[Note 9].

-6. In The history of the Alans by V. Koutnezov, it is explained that the Asas existed in the Kaukasus also in the 15th century AD.
+- In The history of the Alans by V. Koutnezov, it is explained that the Asas existed in the Kaukasus also in the 15th century AD.
 The first mentioning of the Asas was Strabo, born in 64/63 BC near Azov.
 In several sources, the people are called 'Alans' but are said to call themselves 'Asas'[Note 9].

-7. In east Turkey, the province Van has a capitol by the same name, located near the Van-lake which was known as a kingdom from around 800 - 700 BC named Urartu - also called the kingdom of Van.
+- In east Turkey, the province Van has a capitol by the same name, located near the Van-lake which was known as a kingdom from around 800 - 700 BC named Urartu - also called the kingdom of Van.
 Furthermore, there is an ancient language called Van from the same area, northeastern Anatolia.
 [Note 10]

-8. The two greatest iron mines in this parts of Asia are located (1) by the Van-lake, and (2) by the Azov-lake[Note 11].
+- The two greatest iron mines in this parts of Asia are located (1) by the Van-lake, and (2) by the Azov-lake[Note 11].

-9. About 65 BC, Mithradates king of Pontus in the Van-lake area south of the Black Sea was defeated by the Romans and escaped to the Azov-lake (where the Asas are supposed to have lived).
+- About 65 BC, Mithradates king of Pontus in the Van-lake area south of the Black Sea was defeated by the Romans and escaped to the Azov-lake (where the Asas are supposed to have lived).

 There are tales of a great warrior fighting in these wars, who later seem to disappear when the Roman forces are getting an advantage in the war.

-Throughout the first century BC, and the first century AD, there are constant wars fought around the south Black Sea and the Kaukasus.
+Throughout the first century BC, and the first century AD, there are constant wars fought around the south Black Sea and the Kaukasus.- There are (unconfirmed) tales among the Odin-people of today of a large group emigrating from their homelands.
+[Note 12]

-11. Furthermore, russian antrophologist Alexandre Davydov, to Heyerdahl discloses genealogy legends in the Khorezm area east of the Caspian ocean written by A.V.
+- Furthermore, russian antrophologist Alexandre Davydov, to Heyerdahl discloses genealogy legends in the Khorezm area east of the Caspian ocean written by A.V.
 Vinogradova.
 In Khorezm lives a people (Uzbekians) that have immigrated from Turkish land.
 The legends tells of a division of land territories between three sons of Peridon (Feridon), named Tur (pronounced as 'Thor'), Sairima and Arya.
 The area given to Tur was populated by east-iranian nomads associated with the name 'Turan' or 'Tur'.
 This is aligned with the land of Turkestan.

 This ancestor is also named by Koutnezov, as 'Traetaon'.
 Tur became the ancestor of the Turan-people, Sairima the Sarmatians, and Arya the Arya-people.
-[Note 13]
+[Note 13](Return to content list.)

 Time-line collaboration from the history of the Goths and the Heruls